Parliamentary.ai

 Groups Affected

-- Companies: While companies remain liable, this bill adds an extra layer of accountability to encourage better compliance.
+• Companies: While companies remain subject to existing regulations, this bill adds another layer of accountability by targeting their directors.

 Powered by nyModel